StanfordLegion/legion/README.md

 parameters.
 Below are some of the more commonly used flags:

   * `-level <logger_name>=<int>`:
-    dynamic logging level for a given logger name (see `runtime/utilities.h` for how the numbers associated with each level)
+    dynamic logging level for a given logger name (see `runtime/realm/logging.h` for the list of logging levels)
   * `-logfile <filename>`:
-    directs logging output to filename
+    directs logging output to `filename`
   * `-ll:cpu <int>`: CPU processors to create per process
   * `-ll:gpu <int>`: GPU processors to create per process
   * `-ll:cpu <int>`: utility processors to create per process